mwang840/mwang840/README.md

 ![Max's Github Trophies](https://github-profile-trophy.vercel.app/?username=mwang840)

 Greetings, you found my github!
-My name is Maxwell Wang and I am currently a Computer Science major at the University of Delaware class of 2024 specializing in artificial intelligence and robotics and aspiring to achieve more throughout my career.
+My name is Maxwell Wang and I am currently a Computer Science major at the University of Delaware class of 2024 specializing in artificial intelligence and robotics and data science and aspiring to achieve more throughout my career.

 <h1>My experiences:</h1>